 Covid-19 vaccinations are taking place around the world.
-Tens of millions of vaccinations have already been administered.
+Millions of vaccinations have already been administered in the UK alone.

 Do steroid injections interfere with the covid-19 vaccinations?

 Maybe.
 The honest answer is we are not sure.
 There have not been any studies specifically looking at this question.